Guidelines for Administering Summer Hours

 Vacation and sick time accrual is fully detailed in Vacation Time.
 As a general reminder, vacation and sick time accrual rates for full-time staff during summer hours are based on the regular schedule of 7.5 hours per day.
-Part-time and term employees should consult the policy for information about calculating their monthly accrual rates.
+Part-time employees should consult the policy for information about calculating their monthly accrual rates.

 Vacation and sick time utilization for full-time staff is also based on the regular schedule of 7.5 hours per day.
 Thus, if a full-time employee takes a week's vacation during the summer, that employee's accrued vacation time would be reduced by a full week (37.5 hours).

 Vacation and sick time is charged in full or half day increments for exempt staff.
 Non-exempt staff should have their accruals adjusted based on a 7.5 hour day.
 For example, if a full-time non-exempt employee works without a lunch break from 8:00 am – 1:00 pm and then leaves for the day, that employee has worked 5 hours and will use 2.5 hours of accrued vacation or sick time that day.
 Please note that under Rhode Island law, all staff must take at least a 20 minute (unpaid) lunch period if their work day exceeds six hours.

 The Winter Break is reviewed and approved annually by administration.
 The schedule is announced each year by University Human Resources.